How to Start an LLC in Mississippi

 The advantage of doing it on your own is that you will save a bit of money (~$50-$150 or so).
 The disadvantage is that it’s more complex, and often takes longer – and there are more opportunities to make mistakes.

 For many entrepreneurs, the small cost of using an LLC formation service is worthwhile.
-Two companies that are frequently recommended are Northwest Registered Agent and ZenBusiness.
+Two companies that are frequently recommended are ZenBusiness and Northwest Registered Agent.
 These two companies can help guide you through the business formation process, and help to drastically simplify the entire experience.
-Northwest is known for exceptional, personalized service, while ZenBusiness offers great service at a lower cost.
+ZenBusiness offers great service at a lower cost, while Northwest is known for personalized service.

 These services also offer other features and services that will be useful for your company.
 This includes Registered Agent services (see step #3), mail forwarding, compliance services, and more.
 There are different plans to choose from with various features available, so you can select a package that suits your needs and budget.